se-edu/learningresources/contents/csharp/Xamarin.md

 Xamarin allows developers to create native UI on each platform and write business logic in C# that is shared across platforms.
 In most cases, 80% of application code is sharable using Xamarin.
 A typical cross-platform Xamarin project consists of three sub-projects: **Shared Code, Xamarin.Android, and Xamarin.iOS**.

+While Shared Code consists of common business logic, cross-platform UI elements (**Xamarin.Forms**) and a collection of native device features (**Xamarin.Essentials**), **Xamarin.Android** and **Xamarin.iOS** provide access to remaining native features and handle the compilation of shared code into native assemblies.

 ### Xamarin.Android and Xamarin.iOS

-Xamarin.Android and Xamarin.iOS handles compilation of both shared code and platform dependent code into native assemblies.
+Xamarin.Android and Xamarin.iOS handle the compilation of both shared code and platform dependent code into native assemblies.
 The difference between the two is that while Xamarin.Android compiles C# into Intermediate Language, which is then **Just-in-Time (JIT)** compiled to a native assembly within the Mono execution environment, Xamarin.iOS compiles C# into assembly code fully **Ahead-of-Time (AOT)**.

 Within the sub-projects, developers can access the complete Android or iOS SDK, wrapped with .NET APIs.
 This allows the entire application to be developed in C#, without writing any native code.
 Moreover, developers can leverage on the latest platform-specific features.
 For example, the `ARKit` Namespace, included in Xamarin iOS SDK 12, gives developers full access to ARKit of iOS SDK in C#.